 New Beginnings: 2021’s Basic Training Academy & Red Jacket Ceremony

-Last month, our brand new Volunteer Mentors took the first steps of their amazing City Year journey, during the Basic Training Academy!
+Last month, our brand new City Year Mentors took the first steps of their amazing City Year journey, during the Basic Training Academy!

 Before you make a change, you need to know how to.
-Every year, BTA is what our Volunteer Mentors take part in before they make their way into schools and start being the great mentors and positive influences that the students need.
+Every year, BTA is what our volunteers take part in before they make their way into schools and start being the great mentors and positive influences that the students need.

 Mohima Zabid, one of our Manchester-based volunteers said, “I want to be able to adapt to any challenges, and I want to know that I’ve improved my student’s abilities to face their own challenges as well.”

-Nathaniel Walker, one of our VMs based in London said, “I want to help the children out and make sure all of them are able to reach their maximum potential.”
+Nathaniel Walker, one of our City Year Mentors based in London said, “I want to help the children out and make sure all of them are able to reach their maximum potential.”

-Amanpreet Bhogal, Volunteer Mentor, City Year West Midlands, 2019-20 When I first heard about the Bridge Builder scheme of corporate...Read more about "My Bridge Builder has helped me think about options I have not considered before"
+Amanpreet Bhogal, City Year Mentor, West Midlands, 2019-20 When I first heard about the Bridge Builder scheme of corporate mentors...Read more about "My Bridge Builder has helped me think about options I have not considered before"